Possession of Cannabis/Marijuana

 If you have a received municipal ordinance violation, you should contact Municipal Violation lawyer, James Dimeas, to make sure that the charges never appear on your record and never come up on a background search.
 Do not assume that the village will make sure the case never appears on your record.
 James Dimeas will make sure it never appears on your background.

-Possession of Cannabis/Marijuana lawyer, James Dimeas, has 25 years of experience keeping Possession of Marijuana/Cannabis charges off of his client’s record in Possession of Marijuana cases throughout Cook County, DuPage County, Lake County, and Kane County.
+Possession of Cannabis/Marijuana lawyer, James Dimeas, has over 25 years of experience keeping Possession of Marijuana/Cannabis charges off of his client’s record in Possession of Marijuana cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 You can contact James Dimeas anytime for a free and confidential consultation.
 You can always call James Dimeas at 847-807-7405 to discuss how he can make sure your record stays clean and you can win your Possession of Marijuana/Cannabis case.